|

 SWCPC 159

-Park (1927) and the McDonald Observatory (undated).
+Mountain State Park (1927), and the McDonald Observatory (undated).

-The Davis Mountains lie in the region of West Texas between the Pecos River and the Rio
+The Davis Mountains lie in the region of West Texas between the Pecos River and

-Grande in Jeff Davis County and are characterized by high volcanic peaks.
-For many years
+the Rio Grande in Jeff Davis County and are characterized by high volcanic

-the mountains were home to the Mescalero Apaches until their defeat in the early 1880s.
-In
+peaks.
+For many years the mountains were home to the Mescalero Apaches until

-1934, the creation of Davis Mountain State Park made this scenic area a popular vacation
+Park made this scenic area a popular vacation spot.

 Davis, A. B., Jr.